 Human cases have been reported in 11 African countries: Benin, Cameroon, the Central African Republic, the Democratic Republic of the Congo, Gabon, Cote d’Ivoire, Liberia, Nigeria, the Republic of the Congo, Sierra Leone and South Sudan.

-Cases continue to be reported but the true burden of monkeypox is unknown.
-It’s estimated that more than 1,000 cases of monkeypox occur in people just in the Democratic Republic of the Congo alone each year.
+Cases continue to be reported but the true burden of mpox is unknown.
+It’s estimated that more than 1,000 cases of mpox occur in people just in the Democratic Republic of the Congo alone each year.
 However, because most cases occur in rural Africa, underreporting may lead to an underestimation of the potential threat of this zoonotic disease.

 A few thousand cases a year are thought to occur in Africa, typically in the western and central parts of the continent.
 Cases outside Africa have previously been limited to a handful that were associated with travel to Africa or with the importation of infected animals.

-In 2003, the first monkeypox outbreak outside Africa was linked to the import prairie dogs, destined to be sold as household pets in the Midwestern US.
-They had been housed alongside infected Gambian giant rats imported from Ghana – this resulted in 53 human cases of monkeypox in the US.
+In 2003, the first mpox outbreak outside Africa was linked to the import prairie dogs, destined to be sold as household pets in the Midwestern US.
+They had been housed alongside infected Gambian giant rats imported from Ghana – this resulted in 53 human cases of mpox in the US.

-Travel related monkeypox cases have been reported in the US, Singapore and Israel as well as the UK.
-Between 2018 and 2021, a number of cases of monkeypox were reported in the UK in people who had travelled from Nigeria.
+Travel-related mpox cases have been reported in the US, Singapore and Israel as well as the UK.
+Between 2018 and 2021, a number of cases of mpox were reported in the UK in people who had travelled from Nigeria.
 A healthcare worker, caring for one of these cases, was infected from contact with contaminated bed linen.
-Healthcare-associated transmission of monkeypox has been seen on multiple occasions in areas where the disease is endemic.
+Healthcare-associated transmission of mpox has been seen on multiple occasions in areas where the disease is endemic.

-In May 2022, outbreaks were reported across 19 non-endemic countries, mainly in Europe (the UK, Spain, Portugal, Germany, Belgium, France, the Netherlands, Italy, Sweden) but also in the US, Canada, Australia and the United Arab Emirates (UAE).
-In the UK, the first case in this outbreak was detected on 7 May, by 26 May, there were 90 confirmed cases in the UK, rising to 106 by 27 May, 302 by 5 June and numbers continue to rise daily.
+In May 2022, outbreaks were reported across 19 non-endemic countries, mainly in Europe (the UK, Spain, Portugal, Germany, Belgium, France, the Netherlands, Italy and Sweden) but also in the US, Canada, Australia and the United Arab Emirates (UAE).
+In the UK, the first case in this outbreak was detected on 7 May 2022.
+Numbers have continued to rise steadily in the UK reaching over 3,500 by the end of November 2022.

-This is the first time the virus was found in people with no clear connection to central and west Africa.
-It is unclear what is causing this widespread outbreak.
+This is the first time the virus has been found in people with no clear connection to central and west Africa.
+It remains unclear what is causing this widespread outbreak.

-The number of cases detected outside of Africa in May 2022 has surpassed the total number detected outside the continent since 1970.
-This rapid spread has put scientists on high alert.
+The number of cases detected outside of Africa by May 2022 surpassed the total number detected outside the continent since 1970.
+This rapid spread put scientists on high alert.

 The extensive vaccination programme against smallpox led to the world’s first eradication of disease by vaccination in 1980.
-Because the viruses that cause smallpox and monkeypox are closely related (both belong to the orthopoxvirus genus), the smallpox vaccine also kept monkeypox at bay.
+Because the viruses that cause smallpox and mpox are closely related (both belong to the orthopoxvirus genus), the smallpox vaccine also kept mpox at bay.

 However, because routine vaccination of infants was discontinued several decades ago, for example in 1971 in the UK, the number of people lacking protection in many countries has increased over time and cases have substantially increased in central Africa.

-The WHO says: “With the eradication of smallpox in 1980 and subsequent cessation of smallpox vaccination, monkeypox has emerged as the most important orthopoxvirus for public health.”
+The WHO says: “With the eradication of smallpox in 1980 and subsequent cessation of smallpox vaccination, mpox has emerged as the most important orthopoxvirus for public health.”

 Although human-to-human transmission has previously been limited, decreasing immunity to orthopoxviruses (because of the rising number of people not vaccinated against smallpox) reflects an increasing threat of disease spread between humans.